Gayatri1001/git-cheat-sheet/README.md

-git commit --amend                    # Apply the last commit message git log                               # Get the log of commits git log --graph                       # Get the graphical representation git log --author="Prasad Dalavi"      # Gives me the commits for the particular author git diff                              # Show me the changes made before adding to staging area git checkout second.txt               # If I want to discard the changes (before going to staging area)
+git commit --amend                    # Apply the last commit message git log                               # Get the log of commits git log --graph                       # Get the graphical representation git log --author="Gayatri Ladkat"     # Gives me the commits for the particular author git diff                              # Show me the changes made before adding to staging area git checkout second.txt               # If I want to discard the changes (before going to staging area)